zorantica/db_apex_utils/lob_2_script/README.md

 ## Usage

 ### From APEX UI:
-First select a file source (upload a file or read a file content from the table).
+First select a file source (upload a file or read a file content from the table).<br>
 If You selected an "Upload file" option then You should to upload a file manually in the item named "File".
-You may use a drag and drop approach or click on the item and browse.
+You may use a drag and drop approach or click on the item and browse.<br>
 If You selected a "Read a file content from the table" then the file content is going to be read automatically from the selected table, selected column and where condition entered in items below.
-Those 3 values should determine exactly one cell in the table containing LOB value.
+Those 3 values should determine exactly one cell in the table containing LOB value.<br>
-Then enter a target table, column and where condition to percisely determine the file destination... a single cell in the table where the LOB content is going to be stored on the target environment.
+Then enter a target table, column and where condition to percisely determine the file destination... a single cell in the table where the LOB content is going to be stored on the target environment.<br>
 Then click on a Create Script button... and that's it.
 The document is going to be downloaded in Your browser.

 <img src="screens/screen.png" alt="screen"/>